dust-tt/dust-labs/hubspot/readme.md

+# DEPRECACED

+This script is **DEPRECATED** and will not be maintained anymore.
+Please use the [HubSpot native tool](https://docs.dust.tt/docs/hubspot) if you need to interact with HubSpot in Dust.

 # HubSpot to Dust Import

 This script is designed to import data from HubSpot to Dust datasources.
 It fetches recently updated companies from HubSpot, along with their associated contacts and deals, and upserts this information into a specified Dust datasource.